Tyto: Taxonomy

-The genus Tyto was introduced in 1828 by the Swedish naturalist Gustaf Johan Billberg with the western barn owl as the type species.
+The genus Tyto was introduced in 1828 by the Swedish naturalist Gustaf Johan Billberg with the Tyto alba as the type species.
 The name is from the Ancient Greek tutō meaning "owl".

 The barn owl (Tyto alba) was formerly considered to have a global distribution with around 28 subspecies.
-In the list of birds maintained by Frank Gill, Pamela Rasmussen and David Donsker on behalf of the International Ornithological Committee (IOC) the barn owl is now split into four species: the western barn owl (Tyto alba) (10 subspecies), the American barn owl (Tyto furcata) (12 subspecies), the eastern barn owl (Tyto javanica) (7 subspecies) and the Andaman masked owl (Tyto deroepstorffi).
+In the list of birds maintained by Frank Gill, Pamela Rasmussen and David Donsker on behalf of the International Ornithological Committee (IOC) the genus is now split into four species: the western barn owl (Tyto alba) (10 subspecies), the American barn owl (Tyto furcata) (12 subspecies), the eastern barn owl (Tyto javanica) (7 subspecies) and the Andaman masked owl (Tyto deroepstorffi).
 This arrangement is followed here.
-Some support for this split was provided by a molecular phylogenetic study by Vera Uva and collaborators published in 2018 that compared the DNA sequences of three mitochondrial and one nuclear loci.
-This split has not been adopted by other taxonomic authorities such as the Clements Checklist of Birds of the World maintained by members of Cornell University or by the list maintained by BirdLife International that is used by the International Union for Conservation of Nature.
+Support for this split was provided by a molecular phylogenetic study by Vera Uva and collaborators published in 2018 that compared the DNA sequences of three mitochondrial and one nuclear loci.
+This split was eventually adopted by other taxonomic authorities such as the American Ornithological Society and the Clements Checklist of Birds of the World maintained by members of Cornell University in 2024, but as of May 2025 has yet to be accepted by the list maintained by BirdLife International that is used by the International Union for Conservation of Nature.

 The cladogram below is based on the 2018 phylogenetic study.
 The Andaman masked owl (Tyto deroepstorffi) and Itombwe owl (Tyto prigoginei) were not sampled.
 The Manus masked owl (Tyto manusi) was embedded in a clade with subspecies of the Australian masked owl.

 Throughout their evolutionary history, Tyto owls have shown a better capability to colonize islands than other owls.
 Several such island forms have become extinct, some long ago, but some in comparatively recent times.
 A number of insular barn owls from the Mediterranean and the Caribbean were very large or truly gigantic species.